DocReward: A Document Reward Model for Structuring and Stylizing: Experiments

-\paragraph{Superior Performance of \modelname{} over Baselines.} As presented in~\autoref{tab:main_exp}, on the human-annotated evaluation dataset, \modelname{}-3B and \modelname{}-7B, achieve substantial improvements over strong baselines including GPT-4o, Claude Sonnet 4, and GPT-5.
-In particular, \modelname{}-7B achieves an overall human preference accuracy of 89.22\% , 19.45 points higher than the strongest closed-source baseline (GPT-5, 69.77\%).
-In the critical ``Real vs. Synth'' setting, \modelname{}-7B achieves 97.42\%, indicating near-perfect alignment with human judgments when distinguishing professional human-authored documents from synthetic ones.
-Even in the more challenging ``Synth vs. Synth'' setting, \modelname{}-7B maintains 78.22\%, substantially higher than GPT-5 (64.85\%).
-These results demonstrate that \modelname{} effectively captures structural and stylistic quality signals that existing LLMs overlook.
+As presented in~\autoref{tab:main_exp}, we evaluate methods under two settings, namely \textit{Pairwise} and \textit{Pointwise}.
+In the pairwise setting, models are given a document pair and asked to select the one with better structure and style, while in the pointwise setting, documents are scored independently.
+Performance is measured by accuracy with respect to human annotations.
+On \benchname{}, \modelname{}-3B and \modelname{}-7B achieve substantial improvements over strong baselines including Qwen2.5-VL, GPT-4o, Claude Sonnet 4, and GPT-5.
+In particular, \modelname{}-7B attains an overall human preference accuracy of 82.3 percent, surpassing the strongest closed-source model (GPT-5, pointwise) by 14.6 points.
+These results indicate that \modelname{} captures structural and stylistic quality signals that existing language models often overlook.

-\paragraph{Position Bias in Pairwise Baselines.} To assess potential order effects in pairwise evaluation, we tallied how often each baseline model selected the first versus the second document as the preferred option.
-As shown in~\autoref{tab:position_bias}.
-The analysis reveals that GPT-4o and Claude Sonnet 4 exhibit a noticeable position bias, with a consistent tendency to favor the second document in the pair.
-In contrast, GPT-5 shows almost no such bias, producing balanced selections across positions.
-This finding highlights an important caveat for developing future pairwise reward models: even when document order is randomized, systematic position biases can distort evaluation results.
-Our proposed \modelname{}, being a pointwise model, does not suffer from such order effects, ensuring more stable and unbiased preference predictions.

-\subsection{Improving Document Generation with \modelname{}}
+\subsection{Improving Document Generation with \textbf{\modelname{}}}